 Signs and symptoms of overdose include:

 An Opana overdose can be treated with Narcan, also known as naloxone.
-This is an opioid overdose reversal drug that can prevent fatal overdose, if administered quickly.
+This is an opioid overdose reversal drug that can prevent a fatal overdose if administered quickly.

 What Is A Lethal Dose Of Opana?

 Too much Opana can lead to fatal outcomes.
-Studies show this opiate may be lethal if taken at doses at or exceeding 172 mg/kg.
-A lethal dose may be smaller if combined with other drugs.
+Studies show this opiate may be lethal if taken at doses of or exceeding 172 mg/kg.

 See more about lethal doses of drugs.